Rust with axum

 if let Err(err) = chatterDB.execute(

-"INSERT INTO chatts (username, message, id, appID) \
+"INSERT INTO chatts (name, message, id, appid) \

 VALUES ('assistant', $1, gen_random_uuid(), $2)",